Foundation Models for Image Search: Enhancing Efficiency and Accuracy

 The photographer can upload an image representing the desired visual characteristic using the image query functionality.

-For instance, they might upload a stunning landscape photo featuring snow-capped mountains.
+For example, they might upload a stunning landscape photo featuring snow-capped mountains.
 The foundation model then analyzes the visual features of the uploaded image, capturing details like the snowy peaks, blue sky, and overall composition.

 3. Art and Design